xyth0rn/NCTU_DigitalLab_Mario/Video_devlog.md

 ### Color Scheme Fix
 The simple PNG-to-9bit-COE solution previously presented has a serious distortion in color convertion.
-Therefore a linear transformation method is introduced here to reserve the color scheme of the original image to the maximum extend.
+Therefore a linear transformation method is introduced here to preserve the color scheme of the original image to the maximum extend.
 The idea is to have the RGB values between 8-bit (0 ~ 255) be linearly mapped to 3-bit (0 ~ 7).
-Thus the equation: $y = \frac{7x}{255}$, where x is the original 8-bit value and y is the corresponding 3-bit value.
+Thus the equation: $y = \frac{7x}{255}$, where x is the original 8-bit value and y is the corresponding 3-bit value. <br>
+Although this convertion method still cannot convert the color scheme completely due to the limited color palette of 9-bit RGB, it did create a much better portrayl of the original image.

 Output result:
 ![image](https://github.com/xyth0rn/NCTU_DigitalLab_Mario/assets/49625757/6bd2daaf-2bcd-4ee5-95f2-df9225400c7b) <br>